VielLosero/Dirty-System-From-Scratch/README.md

-## The Dirty system from scratch
+# Makers scripts for dirty current (The Dirty system from scratch)
-English is not my main language, so be patient.
-I will write little.
-As a learning experience I started building a simple package manager to manage my first build of LFS.
-Late I changed to MLFS and GLFS.
-This is a work in progress.
-Sure each LFS users have their own scripts to manage their packages, updates and the system.
-Happy to share my dirty.
+Reading here and there before start build LFS, hoping to be able to use it as my daily distribution and as a learning experience I started building a simple package manager to manage my first build of LFS.
+This is the result and a work in progress that I will share.
+My dirty system from scratch.
-I need feedback, testers, contributors, supporters ... any help are welcome.
+Any feedback, testers, contributors, supporters ... help are welcome.

+## Motivation

+## What you can expect?

 ## The concept
 The concept are easy, a script (the maker) that download the sources do the checksums and make a second script (the builder).
 The builder creates a thirt script (the package) to install the files on the system.
-You can read more about it on my old file [HOW.DID.DIRTY.START.md](HOW.DID.DIRTY.START.md)
 ```
 bash-5.2# ls -la /pkg/repository/dirty-0.0/
 total 20